iyodatakashi/color-palette-generator/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.う